consequently/consequently-hugo/content/presentation/2025/whl.md

 3. <b>Foundations for Truth-Conditional Semantics</b> (Thursday October 23) &bull; ([handout](/handouts/whl-h-3.pdf))
 > Finally, I show how we might relate inferentialist semantics to truth-conditional accounts of meaning for natural languages.

+A draft of the text of all three lectures is [available here](whl-l.pdf).